-Complementary to Montagna’s photography, the mapping process works with the more invisible aspects of the landscapes photographed by Maurizio.
+Complementary to Montagna’s photography, the mapping process works with the more invisible aspects of the landscapes photographed.

 These patterns are typically hidden from the human perception; and this is not only because such patterns are not visually accessible, but also because their temporal pattern does not follow anthropocentric ones.